OrensteinLab/FiSSC/README.md

 [comment]: <> (Add contact in the final submission)

-### Running other Algorithms
+### Running Baseline Methods

-To execute the other algorithms, use the following command:
+To execute the baseline methods, use the following command:

 ```bash
 python ./tool.py --algorithm <algorithm> --file_name <file-name>